The chayote or christophine: planting, caring for, and harvesting

 - Exposure Full sun

-- Soil type fertile, deep, moist
+- Soil type fertile, deep, fresh

-- Hardiness -5°C
+- Hardiness -5 °C

 The chayote has very voluble stems

 This perennial tuberous plant has large leaves, cordate at the base and ending in five pointed lobes.
-The petioles are pubescent and the leaves generally measure between 10 and 20 cm in length.
+The petioles are pubescent, and the leaves generally measure between 10 and 20 cm in length.

 Female flowers of the chayote

-The varieties of chayote
+Varieties of chayote

 Christophine - Chayote